Working with the Python Interactive window

 The Python Interactive window, mentioned in the previous section, can be used as a standalone console with arbitrary code (with or without code cells).
-To use the window as a console, open it with the Python: Show Python Interactive window command from the Command Palette.
+To use the window as a console, open it with the Jupyter: Create Interactive Window command from the Command Palette.
 You can then type in code, using Enter to go to a new line and Shift+Enter to run the code.

-To use the window with a file, use the Run Current File in Python Interactive window command from the Command Palette.
+To use the window with a file, use the Jupyter: Run Current File in Python Interactive Window command from the Command Palette.

 The Python Interactive window has full IntelliSense – code completions, member lists, quick info for methods, and parameter hints.
 You can be just as productive typing in the Python Interactive window as you are in the code editor.